Eastern Sprints: Location

 The race is held at Regatta Point on Lake Quinsigamond in Worcester, MA in mid to late May.
 In general, crews compete in a trial heat in the morning, followed by a final (grand, petite, or 3rd level) in the afternoon.
 Each race is a 2000m race including up to six crews.

 Team cups

-Since 1946, the Hoe's Cup has been awarded to the college whose heavyweight men's crews score the highest combined total number of points in the varsity, junior varsity, and freshman races.
+Since 1946, the Rowe Cup has been awarded to the college whose heavyweight men's crews score the highest combined total number of points in the varsity, junior varsity, and freshman races.
 Harvard has won the cup the most number of times (27).
 Princeton has the 2nd most Rowe Cup victories with 9 (1995, 1996, 1997, 1998, 1999, 2001, 2005, 2015, 2016).

 Since 1961, the Jope Cup has been awarded to the college whose lightweight men's crews score the highest combined total number of points in the varsity, junior varsity, and freshman races.
 Harvard has won the cup 22 times.
 Princeton has won 15 times.
-The current holder is Yale University.
+The current holder is the University of Pennsylvania, coached by Colin Farrell.